bscotch/stitch/README.md

 To start using the PDK with one of your GMS2 projects, do the following:

-1. Open a terminal in your project's root (e.g. via Git Bash or Powershell)
+1. Open a terminal in your project's root (e.g. via Git Bash or PowerShell)
   + On Windows 10 with Git installed, you can open the folder in File Explorer, right-click somewhere, and then click "Git Bash here".
 Alternatively, open the terminal anywhere and `cd` to the root of your project.
 1. Run `npm install -g @bscotch/gms2` for a *global* install of the PDK, allowing you to install it just once and use it for all projects.
 This causes the `gms2 ...` commands to become available in the terminal.
 1. Run `gms2 --help` to see all the things you can do.